 nVidia Flex is a library from nVidia that allows softwares to create GPU accelerated particle-based fluid simulations.
 Now that’s a mouthful for sure, let’s break it down really quickly.
 It’s GPU accelerated which means it’s going to be very fast and can scale incredibly well.
 If you’ve used Bullet Physics in TouchDesigner you’ll know that it’s flexible and easy to use but because it’s CPU based, it can’t really scale up to thousands and thousands of objects while nVidia Flex can.
 Flex is also a particle-based fluid simulation, this means that behind the scenes everything is represented as a particle and those particles collide and act like fluids.
 In this quick example we’ll still be staying in the realm of rendering those particles, but more advanced users can experiment with dynamically creating meshes with the particles.

-Setting up the simulation
+First Step to using nVidia Flex in TouchDesigner: Setting up the simulation

 The first thing we’ll need is an nVidia Flex Solver COMP.
 This is the brains of our operations.
 It’s what is going to calculate all the fluidy goodness in our project.